rsksmart/rif-relay/docs/integration_guide.md

 # Integration guide

-Enveloping allows the user to pay fees with a token.
-For this purpose, Enveloping exposes methods that dApps and wallets can consume to provide Enveloping as a service.
+Enveloping allows users to pay transaction fees with tokens.
+For this purpose, the system exposes methods that dApps and wallets can consume to provide Enveloping as a service.

 ## Relay Client & Relay Server

-The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain component, a Relay Manager.
-This owns Relay Workers accounts with funds, then to relay a transaction, Worker signs it and sends it to the Relay Hub paying for the gas consumed.
+The Relay Server is the off-chain component in charge of receiving transactions and sending them to the on-chain component, which is a Relay Manager.
+The Manager owns Relay Worker accounts with funds in native coin.
+To relay a transaction, a Worker signs it and sends it to the Relay Hub paying for the gas consumed.

-A user can opt to communicate with a Relay Server through a Relay Client.
-Since the Relay Client knows addresses of different Relay Managers, it sends to the more active one.
-Then, the Client sends to the server via HTTP request sending the transaction to be sponsored.
+A user can communicate with a Relay Server through a Relay Client.
+A Relay Client knows the addresses of different Relay Managers and it sends the on-chain request to the most active one.
+The Relay Client then sends the transaction to be sponsored to the Relay Server via HTTP request.

+Users can interact with the Relay Server directly or indirectly.

 ## Using the Relay Server directly

-The simplest option to use Enveloping in your wallet or dApp is calling the Relay Server directly.
+The simplest option to use Enveloping in your wallet or dApp is by calling the Relay Server directly.
 The instructions for running a Relayer are [here](docs/launching_enveloping.md).
 The communication with the Relay Server is through HTTP requests.

-The order for relaying or deploying a transaction through the Relay Server is
+The order of events for relaying transactions or deploying smart wallets through the Relay Server is
 1. Create a relay or deploy request.
-2. Sign the structure using the EIP712 signature.
+2. Sign the structure (the wrapped transaction) using the EIP712 signature.
 3. Create the metadata with the signature.
-4. With the relay or deploy request and the metadata, creating an HTTP request.
+4. With the relay or deploy request and the metadata, create an HTTP request.
 5. Call the HTTP Server `/relay` method using an HTTP POST request.

-## Using the Relay Provider
+## Using a Relay Provider

-An option is to use Enveloping through the Relay Provider.
-The latter wraps web3, then all the transactions and calls are made through the Relay Provider.
-To achieve that, the Relay Provider, if not provided, instance its Relay Client.
+Another option is to use Enveloping through a Relay Provider.
+The latter wraps web3, and then all transactions and calls are made through the Relay Provider.
+If a Relay Client is not provided then the Relay Provider creates an instance.

 ```typescript
     this.config = await resolveConfigurationGSN(web3.currentProvider, {